Insurance Claims Data Platform on GCP

 | Local database | DuckDB | PostgreSQL | Zero-install, in-process, columnar.
 Fast enough for development data volumes. |

-| Orchestrator (local) | Dagster | Airflow | Free UI, software-defined assets, type-safe IO.
+| Orchestrator (local) | Dagster | Airflow | Free UI, software-defined assets.
 Reference Airflow DAG included for employers who use it. |

 | Orchestrator (cloud) | Cloud Run + Scheduler | Cloud Composer | 4,000x cost difference for a linear pipeline with no fan-out. |